deehrlic/door-open/README.md

 This repository contains a the code for a personal project that allowed me and my roommate to set up a Raspberry Pi running a Node.js web server tunneled through ngrok to trigger a servo motor whenever the webpage associated with the server was accessed which opened our door to our room.
 The code for this portion of the project is contained in the doorPi folder of this repository.

 We have since added the ability to ask an Amazon Echo to open our door with the command, 'Alexa, ask room door'.
-To set this up, you also need an Amazon developer account.
-Further details are in the remotePi folder of this repository.
+To set this up, you also need an Amazon developer account, an Echo device, and either a second Raspberry Pi or a ngrok Pro account.

 ## Getting Started